 Avoid tight clothes during pregnancy to let your gut digest food properly.

 Although maternity jeans offer ample space for your growing baby, they can still be restrictive enough to constrict the space your stomach needs to digest food.

 This is a great remedy for gas and bloating in early pregnancy as well as in the later stages.

 Just soak a spoon of fenugreek seeds in water for 6-7 hours or overnight.
 Take the seeds out and drink this water for relief.

-Many mothers-to-be approach their doctors with the question ‘is gas or feeling bloated a symptom of pregnancy?‘ It must be remembered that having gas does not mean that you are pregnant.
+Many mothers-to-be approach their doctors with the question, ‘is gas or feeling bloated a pregnancy symptom?‘ It must be remembered that having gas does not mean that you are pregnant.
 A pregnancy test is the best way to check for pregnancy.
-While gas and bloating during pregnancy cause discomfort, they pose no threat to the child, and can easily be treated with a few diet and lifestyle changes.
+While gas and bloating during pregnancy cause discomfort, they pose no threat to the child and can easily be treated with a few diet and lifestyle changes.